stall with various oriental spices in local bazaar

 narrow alley between fortification walls

 On September 8, 2023, a magnitude 6.8 earthquake struck Morocco near Adassil in the High Atlas Mountains, becoming the deadliest in the nation’s history, resulting in over 3,000 fatalities and numerous injuries.
 It was the strongest quake Morocco had experienced in a century.
 The epicenter was about 45 miles southwest of Marrakech, a popular tourist destination, and caused widespread destruction in the High Atlas Mountains, leaving many villages in ruins and thousands homeless.
-Therefore, there are some challenges that the surrounding areas are attempting to rebuild.
+Therefore, there are some challenges that the surrounding areas are attempting to address.

 Marrakesh’s Almedina future depends on embracing sustainable tourism practices.
 Visitors can significantly contribute to the preservation of this remarkable district.